flame/blis/docs/KernelsHowTo.md

 ### Level-3

-BLIS supports the following three level-3 micro-kernels.
-These micro-kernels are used to implement optimized level-3 operations.
+BLIS supports the following three level-3 microkernels.
+These microkernels are used to implement optimized level-3 operations.
-  * **gemm**: The `gemm` micro-kernel performs a small matrix multiplication and is used by every level-3 operation.
+  * **gemm**: The `gemm` microkernel performs a small matrix multiplication and is used by every level-3 operation.
-  * **trsm**: The `trsm` micro-kernel performs a small triangular solve with multiple right-hand sides.
+  * **trsm**: The `trsm` microkernel performs a small triangular solve with multiple right-hand sides.
 It is not required for optimal performance and in fact is only needed when the developer opts to not implement the fused `gemmtrsm` kernel.
-  * **gemmtrsm**: The `gemmtrsm` micro-kernel implements a fused operation whereby a `gemm` and a `trsm` subproblem are fused together in a single routine.
+  * **gemmtrsm**: The `gemmtrsm` microkernel implements a fused operation whereby a `gemm` and a `trsm` subproblem are fused together in a single routine.
 This avoids redundant memory operations that would otherwise be incurred if the operations were executed separately.

 The following shows the steps one would take to optimize, to varying degrees, the level-3 operations supported by BLIS:
-  1. By implementing and optimizing the `gemm` micro-kernel, **all** level-3 operations **except** `trsm` are fully optimized.
+  1. By implementing and optimizing the `gemm` microkernel, **all** level-3 operations **except** `trsm` are fully optimized.
 In this scenario, the `trsm` operation may achieve 60-90% of attainable peak performance, depending on the architecture and problem size.
-  1. If one goes further and implements and optimizes the `trsm` micro-kernel, this kernel, when paired with an optimized `gemm` micro-kernel, results in a `trsm` implementation that is accelerated (but not optimized).
+  1. If one goes further and implements and optimizes the `trsm` microkernel, this kernel, when paired with an optimized `gemm` microkernel, results in a `trsm` implementation that is accelerated (but not optimized).
-  1. Alternatively, if one implements and optimizes the fused `gemmtrsm` micro-kernel, this kernel, when paired with an optimized `gemm` micro-kernel, enables a fully optimized `trsm` implementation.
+  1. Alternatively, if one implements and optimizes the fused `gemmtrsm` microkernel, this kernel, when paired with an optimized `gemm` microkernel, enables a fully optimized `trsm` implementation.

 ### Level-1f